ibabel/ailab/VirtualStage/README.md

 For Azure Kinect video capturing, use the [Azure Kinect recorder](https://docs.microsoft.com/bs-latn-ba/azure/Kinect-dk/azure-kinect-recorder) or the _Speaker Recorder_ app.

-Five seconds of background (no person in the camera) must be recorded at the beginning.
+Five seconds of background (with nobody in the recording field) must be recorded at the beginning.
-To this end, start recording standing outside the scene.
+To this end, start recording standing outside of the scene.
 Then, after five seconds, enter the scene and start your performance.

 ## Speaker Kit
-All the speakers that used this tecnology to record their sesions for MS BUILD 2020 received a pack with the following items:
+All the speakers that used this technology to record their sessions for MS BUILD 2020 received a pack with the following items:

 *	1 x Laptop
     * 9th Generation Intel Core i7